Play The BAME* Game!

 Who’s your teacher?

 DDG Improv’s Monica Gaga.
-Monica is an experienced UK player and key member of London’s premier BAME improv team: Nu Z Land.
+Monica is an experienced UK player and key member of London’s premier BAME improv team: Do The Right Scene (formerly Nu Z Land).
 She is a highly experienced improviser, show host and workshop facilitator working in a range of BAME, mixed and non-BAME environments.
 Monica trained as an actor at East 15 and as an improviser with Second City, Chicago.

 DDG is dedicated to creating safe space and inclusive fun for all.